Saturday, September 30, 2023 //

 Session: 9:45 – 11 a.m.

-Plus, you'll get to know your artist neighbors and we'll be sharing artist opportunities in our community!
+Join us for business and career development tips; plus, you'll get to know your artist neighbors and we'll be sharing artist opportunities in our community!

-Coffee, tea and light pastries will be provided.
+Complimentary coffee and pastries will be provided.

 About Creatives' Breakfast Club